Zero-JS Runtime Theme Switching with CSS Variables: Architecture & CI Validation

 }

 Limitation: The checkbox state is not persisted across page loads without JavaScript.
-For a purely persistence-free experience this is acceptable; for applications that need to remember the user’s explicit choice, combine this CSS-native toggle with a small JavaScript snippet that restores the checkbox state from localStorage before first paint.
-Compare the trade-offs against traditional Runtime Theme Switching to determine which approach fits your requirements.
+For a purely persistence-free experience this is acceptable; for applications that need to remember the user’s explicit choice, combine this CSS-native toggle with a small script that restores the checkbox state from localStorage before first paint — see persisting the user theme choice without a flash on reload for the full implementation.

 CI Pipeline Integration & Headless Validation